mampfes/hacs_waste_collection_schedule/doc/source/zys_harmonogram_pl.md

 You can check whether your address is served by the ZYS supplier on the [ZYS HARMONOGRAM] website:
 - for Kleszczewo commune: https://zys-harmonogram.smok.net.pl/kleszczewo/2024/
 - for Kostrzyn commune: https://zys-harmonogram.smok.net.pl/kostrzyn/2024/

+Mod by SEMATpl - semat.pl - based on sepan_remondis_pl